 The Association of Air Pollution Control Agencies (AAPCA) is seeking nominations from public agencies for 2021 best practices in the field.
 Of particular interest are activities that were implemented during the pandemic but will remain in effect long term.
 Of particular interest are activities and programs that are transferable to other agencies.

 For 2021 Best Practices, AAPCA is focusing on COVID-19 impacts on our member agencies.
 The project you submit should be one that was implemented due to the impacts of COVID-19 AND one that your agencies plans to continue even after the pandemic has ended.
 In this way, the ratings criteria are the same as in year’s past with consideration given to projects that are sustainable (long-term) and transferable (to other agencies).

 Anyone can identify and recommend that a certain organization, control technology, or operation be identified as a “best practice.”
 Just fill out the form available on AAPCA’s website to provide the required information for the best practice nomination.
 The deadline to submit nominations has been extended to April 23, 2021.

 AAPCA’s Best Practices Committee will evaluate each nomination for a “best practice” on a scale of 0 – 100.
 Nominations receiving a score of 90 or higher will be recommended as a “Best Practice.”

 Sharing of Information

 The purpose of having “best practices” recognition is to transfer information to various parties to expand the best practices to a larger group of people.
-The sponsor of the best practice will be invited to give a presentation at the 2019 AAPCA Fall Business Meeting, to be held August 26 to 28 in Raleigh, North Carolina.
+The sponsor of the best practice will be invited to give a presentation at the 2021 AAPCA Fall Business Meeting, tentatively scheduled for September 22 – 24 in Raleigh, North Carolina, or virtually.
 In addition, the best practices information will be provided on the public version of the AAPCA website.

 Click here for more information and to submit your nomination today!